zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

   - `cloud_recording` is missing in the request URL.
   - The HTTP method is wrong.
 - `53`: The recording is already running.
 This error occurs when you use the same parameters to call [`acquire`](#acquire) again and use the new resource ID in the [`start`](#start) request.
 To start multiple recording instances, use a different UID for each instance.
+- `62`: If you receive this error when calling `acquire`, the cloud recording service is not enabled.
+See [Enable Cloud Recording](https://docs.agora.io/en/cloud-recording/cloud_recording_rest#enable-cloud-recording) for details.
 - `432`: The parameter in the request is incorrect.
 Either the parameter is invalid, or the App ID, channel name, or UID does not match the resource ID.
 - `433`: The resource ID has expired.
 You need to start recording within five minutes after getting a resource ID.
 Call [acquire](#acquire) to get a new resource ID.
 - `435`: No recorded files created.
 There is nothing to record because no user is in the channel.